Particular/docs.particular.net/nservicebus/msmq/index.md

 ### Windows 7

 From the Control Panel, choose Programs
-Then run the Windows Features Wizard by click on `Turn Windows Features On or Off`
-Enable `Microsoft Message Queue (MSMQ) Server Core` All other MSMQ sub-options should be disabled.
+Then run the Windows Features Wizard by click on `Turn Windows Features On or Off`.
+Enable `Microsoft Message Queue (MSMQ) Server Core`.
+All other MSMQ sub-options should be disabled.

 The DISM command line equivalent is: